Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 MMLU quality 86.4 88.7

-GPT-4o beats GPT-4 Turbo on nearly everything.
-For new projects, GPT-4o is default.
+GPT-4o beats GPT-4 Turbo in price, speed and quality.
+For new projects, GPT-4o is the unambiguous default.

 • Long chat sessions with accumulated history.